omkarG9/Data-Analysis/EXCEL/README.md

 # Data-Analysis
+Self Learner
-Collection of Projects/Dashboards and SQL queries.
+Collection of Projects/Dashboards.
 Can use ChatGPT proficiently.
 Made this projects with the help of Youtube and Google.